bio-tools/biotoolsRegistry/biohackathon.md

 1. things outstanding from previous days
 2. something else, *e.g.*
+   * workflows in bio.tools: modelling, visualisation and curation
    * evaluation of [EDAM Browser](https://ifb-elixirfr.github.io/edam-browser/) (see [GitHub](https://github.com/IFB-ElixirFr/edam-browser)) ontology browser; issues, features and next steps
    * evaluation of bio.tools content from an end-user perspective: annotation consistency, EDAM coverage, content views *etc*
    * integration of bio.tools and biocontainers.pro
    * integration of bio.tools and Galaxy

+If you are particularly interested in a topic, mail Jon Ison [mailto:jison@bioinformatics@dtu.dk]

-## Day 5 (Nov 16): Publications
+## Day 5 (Nov 16): Planning

-There are many developments concerning or involving EDAM or bio.tools which - with a little more effort - can be finished off and written up for publication.
-The final day will be reserved to discussing next steps, particulary, what is required from the EDAM or bio.tools side, and identify concrete actions to finish off these works and write them up for publication.
+The final day will be reserved to discussing and planning next steps around collaboration of bio.tools and other projects and publications.